iterative/dvc.org/public/static/docs/command-reference/add.md

    `--no-commit` flag is used).
 2. When not using `--recursive` a DVC-file is created for the top of the directory (with default name `dirname.dvc`).
-Every file in the hierarchy is added to the cache (unless `--no-commit` flag is added), but DVC does not produce individual DVC-files for each file in the directory tree.
-Instead, the single DVC-file references a file in the cache that in turn points to the files in the added hierarchy.
+Every file in the hierarchy is added to the cache (unless the `--no-commit` option is used), but DVC does not produce individual DVC-files for each file in the directory tree.
+   Instead, the single DVC-file references a special JSON file in the cache (with `.dir` extension), that in turn points to the files added from the hierarchy.

 In a <abbr>DVC project</abbr>, `dvc add` can be used to version control any
 <abbr>data artifact</abbr> (input, intermediate, or output files and